 Was the parable no more than another call for Israel to repent of their sin, rather than an indication that the fig tree would be cut down in twelve month's time and the day of God's judgement be poured out on His sinful nation?
-Was it Christ's prayer on the cross that delayed the judgement which should have taken place six months after this resurrection? - "Father forgive them for they know not what they do".
-Was it Stephen's plea when he was brutally murdered by the Sanhedrin that postponed the outpouring of God's wrath on His errant nation? - "Lord, lay not this sin to their charge".
+Was it Christ's prayer on the Cross that delayed the judgement which should have taken place six months after His Resurrection?
+"Father forgive them for they know not what they do."
+Was it Stephen's plea when he was brutally murdered by the Sanhedrin that postponed the outpouring of God's wrath on His errant nation?
+"Lord, lay not this sin to their charge."

 We do not know.
 But this we do know... that God in His mercy has continued to pour out 2000 years of grace upon grace since that day - on a world that deserves His righteous punishment.
 May we make every effort to make every day count and live and work for His praise and glory until we go to be with Him in glory.

-Heavenly Father, thank You for giving me an understanding of Your word and help me learn even more from parables like the fruitless fig tree.
-Thank You that You have postponed Your righteous judgement on Your nation Israel, and brought so many men and women into the kingdom of Your dear Son over the past two thousand years.
-I pray that my ears would be open to Your voice, my eye open to Your truth and my heart willing to be led and guided by the indwelling Holy Spirit.
-Thank You that in Christ I have all I need for life and godliness and help me to walk in spirit and truth all the days of my life, for Your greater praise and glory - this I ask in Jesus' name, AMEN.
+Heavenly Father, thank You for giving me an understanding of Your Word and help me learn even more from parables like the fruitless fig tree.
+Thank You that You have postponed Your righteous judgement on Your nation, Israel, and brought so many men and women into the kingdom of Your dear Son over the past two thousand years.
+I pray that my ears would be open to Your voice, my eyes open to Your truth, and my heart willing to be led and guided by the indwelling Holy Spirit.
+Thank You that in Christ I have all I need for life and godliness.
+Help me to walk in spirit and truth all the days of my life, for Your greater praise and glory.
+This I ask in Jesus' name, AMEN.